pantheon-systems/documentation/source/content/crisis-response-upstream.md

   The installation script will pre-populate generic content into the site.

-1. On the Dev environment tab of the site dashboard, click the **Site Admin** button to go to your site.
+1. On the Dev environment tab of the site dashboard, click the **Site Admin** button to go to your development site.
+Use your email address for the username and click on **Forgot Password**.
+The site will send you an email to reset the password.
+Be sure to set a strong password.

 1. Once the site is configured correctly in the Dev environment, you can [create the Test and Live environments](/guides/quickstart/create-test-live), copying your code and the initial database to each.